flybywiresim/docs/docs/pilots-corner/a32nx-briefing/pfd/speedtape.md

 ### ECON Speed Range

 This appears in descent mode with ECON/AUTO SPD mode active.
 Two magenta half triangles will represent the upper and lower limits calculated by the FMGC.
 This replaces the target speed symbol.

-The upper speed is equal to the target speed + 20 knots, limited to V~MAX~, V~MO~ - 3 knots or M~MO~ - 0.006,
-whichever is the lowest.
+The upper speed is equal to the target speed + 20 knots, limited to V~MAX~, V~MO~ - 3 knots or M~MO~ - 0.006, whichever is the lowest.

-If a speed constraint or limit applies then the upper margin is limited to ECON SPD + 5kts.
+If a speed constraint or limit applies, then the upper margin is limited to ECON SPD + 5kts.

 The lower speed margin is the target speed - 20 knots.
 It is limited to green dot, F, S or V~LS~ speeds, whichever is higher.